 Other Asian choices include the usual rice and noodle choices – Pad Thai always gets a look-in! – but another favourite of ours is Chinese dumplings made with spiced beef, pork or chicken.

 Latin American food

-If Latin American cuisine is more your thing, then there are stall selling Argentinian empañadas – we tried one with spinach and feta cheese that was particularly good.
-A new one this year was Honduran tortillas.
-However we didn’t try these as I could not see any distinction to be made between this and any Mexican-styled tortilla!
+If Latin American cuisine is more your thing, then there is a stall selling Argentinian empañadas – we tried one with spinach and feta cheese that was particularly good.
+A new one this year at the street food weekend was Honduran tortillas.
+However, we didn’t try these as I could not see any distinction to be made between this and any Mexican-styled tortilla!

 You can also get Peruvian burgers and other meat specialities.